zero-os/0-templates/CONTRIBUTING.md

 - [ ] Unittests for the template are up-to-date with the changes in the PR.
 - [ ] The template should have the basic expected actions if applicable (install, uninstall, start, stop, upgrade, monitor).
 - [ ] [README.md](#documentation) is present for the template and modified according to new changes.
-- [ ] Any repitive/management code should be added to the [sal](https://github.com/Jumpscale/lib9/tree/development/JumpScale9Lib/clients/zero_os/sal) instead of the template.
+- [ ] Any repitive/management code should be added to the sal.